Frequently Asked Questions

 Kia ora!

 Te Ara Tipuna is an ambitious and complex project with lots of moving parts, including a detailed Resource Consent process.
-We are committed to keeping our website and FAQs up to date so everyone—whether you're new or checking back—can easily find the latest information.
-We’ll update again once the Gisborne District Council publicly shares our response to their request for more information sometime in April.
+We are committed to keeping our website and FAQs up to date so everyone, whether you are new or checking back, can easily find the latest information.

 Overall Project Questions